PoisotLab/ms_network_prediction/manuscript.md

 species are observed.

-Without any species-level information, we resort to using cooccurence to predict interactions.
+Without any species-level information, we resort to using cooccurrence to predict interactions.
 To do this we (i) extract features for each species based on co-occurrence, (ii) use these features to train a neural network to predict interactions, and (iii) apply this classifier to the original features to predict possibly missing interactions across the entire